capstone-fpga-raytracing/host/README.md

 Once built, you can run `./host --help` to get a list of command line options.

 ## Profiling
-On Windows, you can use Visual Studio's superb Performance Profiler.
+On Windows, you can use Visual Studio's Performance Profiler.

 On Linux:
 - Install valgrind and kcachegrind.